Last updated on

 What is the maximum age for dual vocational training in Germany?

 There is no maximum age for dual vocational training in Germany but bear in mind that most German trainees are between the ages of 16-25.
-Generally speaking, in order to do dual vocational training in Germany you should be no more than 30 years old, ideally 18-25, though in some programmes you will also find trainees in their late thirties or even early forties.
+Generally speaking, in order to do dual vocational training in Germany you should be no more than 35 years old, ideally 18-25, though in some programmes you will also find trainees in their early forties.

 What is the age limit for nursing Ausbildung?